open-devsecops/open-devsecops.github.io/docs/lab-setup-guide/topic-2-devops-lab/aws/index.md

 1. Navigate to `http://jenkins.internal` in your web browser.
 ![jenkins unlock page](./assets/unlock-jenkins.png)
 2. To unlock Jenkins and begin setup, you need the initial admin password.
 Use the command below to retrieve this.

 ```bash
 ssh -i topic-2-cicd-lab-key.pem ubuntu@{ec2_public_ip} -f "sudo docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword"
 ```

+{: .important }
+Make sure you are in the `topic-2-devsecops/aws` directory where the SSH key is located before you enter the command.

 3. Back in your web browser on the Jenkins unlock page, enter the initial admin password you retrieved to unlock

 4. Select the option to Install suggested plugins.